thanpolas/toddmotto.github.io/_posts/2013-09-21-the-data-js-api-for-modular-dom-elements-stop-using-selectors-in-your-javascript.md

 But uh oh, I've got three different classes, _s**t_.

 Now any (hypothetical) code is ruined because it only took into account `.header-input` - I need to account for the other two.
 So let's take a step back for a minute, thinking JavaScript first is often a really sexy way to code, let's think functionality.
 I bet you're starting to think 'Hmm, but why not just add an `autoselect` class to each of them?'.
-No. Just no. Classes are for styling, we've established this previously.
+No. Just no. Classes are for styling, we've established this previously - I want to bind behaviour no classes.
 So...

 ### Semantic [data-js]
 So how do we tackle the problem with applying the same logic to multiple elements without modifying our scripts everytime we extend them?
 I just want to write logic once and let it do the same work regardless of the element's identifier.